tejaswidabas123/SalaryScopeSQL/README.md

 2) Skills for top-paying jobs: High-paying data analyst jobs require advanced proficiency in SQL.
 3) Most-in-demand skills: SQL is also the most demanded skill in the data analyst job market.
 4) Skills with higher salaries: Specialized skills, such as SVN and Solidity, are associated with the highest average salaries.
-5) Optimal skills for Job Market Value: SQL leads in demand and offers for a high average salary, therefore it as one of the most optimal skills for data analysts.
+5) Optimal skills for Job Market Value: SQL leads in demand and